-- the extension of the OSR tax to crude oil transported by rail is not expected to increase balances in the oil spill response account because the account balance is currently above \$9 million and is expected to remain so through Fiscal Year 2021. - this bill is assumed to be effective ninety days after the end of the session, on July 25, 2015, resulting in 10 months collections in the first fiscal year.
+- the extension of the OSR tax to oil and petroleum products transported by rail is not expected to increase balances in the oil spill response account because the account balance is currently above \$9 million and is expected to remain so through Fiscal Year 2021.

+- this bill is assumed to be effective ninety days after the end of the session, on July 25, 2015, resulting in 10 months collections in the first fiscal year.